View essential information and videos about the changes to teaching and learning and campus facilities from September 2020

 A balanced combination of coursework and observed classroom experience will be assessed against the professional standards for QTS.

-Before the end of your PGCE you will need to complete a professional portfolio which acts as a useful bridge between your initial teacher training programme and your induction year as a Newly Qualified Teacher.
+Before the end of your PGCE you will need to complete a professional portfolio which acts as a useful bridge between your initial teacher training programme and your two-year induction as an early career teacher.

 Who will be teaching me?